Josef-Friedrich/phrydy/README.rst

      - ``e208c5f5-5d37-3dfc-ac0b-999f207c9e46 / 5adc213f-700a-4435-9e95-831ed720f348 / eafec51f-47c5-3c66-8c36-a524246c85f8``
    * - mb_workid
      - music_brainz
-     - MusicBrainz work ID
+     - MusicBrainz work ID.
      - ``508ec4b1-9549-38cd-a61e-1f0d120a6118``
    * - media
      - common
-     - media
+     - A prototypical medium is one of the physical, separate things you would get when you buy something in a record store.
      - ``CD``
    * - month
      - date
-     - The release month of the specific release
+     - The release month of the specific release.
      -
    * - original_date
      - date
-     - original_date
+     - The release date of the original version of the album.
      -
    * - original_day
      - date
-     - The release day of the original version of the album
+     - The release day of the original version of the album.
      -
    * - original_month
      - date
-     - The release month of the original version of the album
+     - The release month of the original version of the album.
      -
    * - original_year
      - date
-     - The release year of the original version of the album
+     - The release year of the original version of the album.
      -
    * - r128_album_gain
      - rg